MichaelMakesGames/rects-in-hex-demo/README.md

-# Wyrm's Wrath
+# Rects in Hex

-Wyrm's Wrath is a roguelike deckbuilder created for 7DRL 2021.
+A simple demo of rectangular rooms in a hexagonal grid, for use in a roguelike or other game.

-## Running the Game
+## Running the Demo

 Assuming you have npm installed on your system, go to the root directory of this project then run `npm i` and `npm start`.
 Then the game will be available at `localhost:1234`.

 ## License

 The code is licensed under a GPL license.
-Art assets copyrighted by Lemunde, music and sound effects are copyrighted by brightbone, used with their permission.
-Interface sound effects with names starting with "kenney" are public domain from kenney.nl.
+The sprites are public domain.